SavinaRoja/OpenAccess_EPUB/docs/about.rst

 this project contributes at least somewhat to this aim.

 OpenAccess_EPUB is a one-person show at the moment, but as always I would be more than happy to have help.
-If you would like to contribute your time, advice, or expertise to this project, please contact me GitHub.
+If you would like to contribute your time, advice, or expertise to this project, please contact `me on GitHub <https://github.com/SavinaRoja>`_.

 This software is licensed under the `GNU General Public License v3.0 <http://www.gnu.org/licenses/gpl-3.0.html>`_